 (Note: Some links in this post are for further information from earlier posts I’ve written.
 But links preceded with * are affiliate links.
 If you click them and buy something (almost anything, not just the item noted) I could receive a tiny commission.
 But the price you pay will NOT change.
 It’s an easy way to support this blog without anything coming out of your pocket.
 So click often!
 Thank you!)

-Everyone in my family knows how crunchy I am and they’re not surprised at all about any steps I take to reduce waste.
+Everyone in my family knows how crunchy I am.
+They’re not surprised at all about any steps I take to reduce daily waste.

-But even though my family members realize I have a strong eco-bend, sometimes they’re still kinda surprised that I’d rather put out (and wash) regular plates for a larger gathering than to use something disposable that they might be considered more convenient.
+But even though my family recognizes my strong eco-bend, sometimes they’re still kinda surprised that I’d rather put out (and wash) regular plates for a larger gathering than to use something disposable.

-More convenient??
-Truly here’s how much effort I’m faced with to use our existing household plates:
+Truly here’s how much effort I’m faced with by using our existing household plates:

 Scrape plates, load into dishwasher, push button.

 Some people are uncomfortable using their household plates and utensils in this manner.
-Maybe their dishes are more fragile, they’re sentimental or maybe a little expensive.
+Maybe their dishes are more fragile, they’re sentimental or perhaps a little more expensive.
 There’s an easy fix for that too.

-I’ve read that many people like to go to thrift stores and buy lightweight plates and flatware specifically for use at their parties.
+You can go to thrift stores and buy lightweight plates and flatware specifically for use at your parties.

 It’s still a good, green, more eco-friendly option than purchasing disposable dining items just to throw them away and buy them again & again.

-Plus if you’re Buying Those Things Used at a charitable thrift store you’ve made double use out of your money since your purchase also helps fund a charitable cause you believe in.
+Plus if you’re Buying Things Used at a charitable thrift store, pat yourself on the back.
+You’ve made double use out of your money since your purchase also helps fund a charitable cause you believe in.

 For me, I just use my plain ole everyday plates.
 They’re *Corelle Plates and they’re dang near indestructible.

-Occasionally though I’ll have need for more plates than I own, additional plates for desserts for instance.
+Occasionally for a larger party I’ll have need for more plates than I own, additional plates for desserts for instance.
 In this case my baby sis always brings heavy *Non-Coated Paper Plates.

 If there will be many littles in attendance where I’m not quite guaranteed to get my good flatware back, I’ve been known to use these *compostable bamboo utensils instead.

-During our family reunion party, RancherMan set up 4 empty large cattle supplement tubs with a large paper label on each one:
+During our family reunion party, RancherMan sets up 4 empty 5-gallon buckets (or larger cattle supplement tubs) with a large paper label on each one: